andrewcooke/simple-enum/README.md

 ### The Named Tuple Point Of View

-An Enum is a ordered, immutable set of named tuples:
+An Enum is *also* an ordered, immutable set of named tuples:

 ```python
 >>> class Colour(Enum):